8483/notes/tools/git.md

 Each line in the file is a new ignore rule.
 Ex.
 To ignore `node_modules`, just add that as one line.

 Also, pattern matching can be used to ignore specific files in specific places.
 Ex. `*.txt` ignores all text files, while `routes/*.js` ignores all javascript files in that folder.
+To ingore a folder, use `FOLDER/`.

 Finally, use `#` to comment.